 Dealing with your estate as you wish is very important and in many situations may be affected by emotion.
 If a family member is omitted, for whatever reason, there is strong possibility that they may make a claim against the estate.

-If this happens, Peter Fisher Lawyers can advise the executor of the estate or the omitted family member on how to deal with the claim and negotiate an outcome that satisfies all parties.
+If this happens, Peter Fisher Lawyers can advise the executor of the estate or the omitted family member on how to deal with the claim.

 When a family member is omitted from a Will or receives a less substantial bequest than expected, emotionally charged disputes can arise.

 Challenges often arise where there has been a second marriage in the family or a breakdown in relationships between parents and children.

 There are certain measures that can be utilized to lessen the chances of a dispute, but beneficiaries and would be beneficiaries may still opt to challenge the terms of the Will.

 These measures include: